isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * An infographic with tips for jaw dropping results from delivering high-quality images and videos.
   * A CMSwire article that helps you understand how to update your rich media strategy to meet today's customer expectations.
   * Access to the on-demand webinar on Dynamic Media from the Skill Builder series.
-  * Meet Nick Peters, Manager, Site Reliability Engineering, Adobe Experience Manager.
+  * Meet `Nick Peters`, Manager, Site Reliability Engineering, Adobe Experience Manager.
   * Get up to speed on Dynamic Media and Dynamic Media Classic in Experience League.

 * **[September 2019, Issue 09](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_09_2019_Sept.html)**